ClementGib/awesome/README.md

 - [Repositories](#Repositories)

 ## Tools 🧰
-- [Oh my zsh](https://github.com/ohmyzsh/ohmyzsh#readme) - open-source framework for ZSH, help to manage and configure ZSH shell.
+- [Oh my zsh](https://github.com/ohmyzsh/ohmyzsh#readme) - open-source framework for ZSH, help to manage and configure ZSH shell
 - [React-native](https://github.com/facebook/react-native) - Really good framework to develop cross-platform apps with JavaScript libs
 - [Terminator](https://en.wikipedia.org/wiki/Terminator_(terminal_emulator)) - Nice terminal with multi tabs for Linux
 - [WSL](https://docs.microsoft.com/en-us/windows/wsl/) - Windows Subsystem Linux : Embedded Linux system that allow you to use (almost) all the linux programs on Windows on the distribution of you choice